Posted by Shaker B. on 28 June 2016 06:01 PM

-Dynamic DNS service is used to keep a domain name pointing to the same computer or server connected to the internet despite the fact that the address (IP address) of the computer keeps changing.
-This service is useful to anyone who wants to operate a server (web server, mail server, ftp server, irc server etc) connected to the Internet with a dynamic IP or to someone who wants to connect to an office computer or server from a remote location with software such as pcAnywhere
+Dynamic DNS service is used to keep a domain name pointing to the same computer or server connected to the Internet despite the fact that the address (IP address) of the computer keeps changing.
+This service is useful to anyone who wants to operate a server (web server, mail server, ftp server, irc server etc) connected to the Internet with a dynamic IP or for someone who wants to connect to an office computer or server from a remote location with software such as pcAnywhere.

-NOTE: Our Dynamic DNS feature is only available under our DNS Hosting service plan and above.
+NOTE: Our Dynamic DNS feature is currently available with all our service levels EXCEPT Domain Plus.

 To setup your Dynamic DNS, please do the following: